-In Carnaval Festival riders are transported along various scenes that each represent a different country, guided by the ride's mascot Jokie.
-All figures in the ride are made in a style which resembles the style of the local tradition of carnival floats.
+In Carnaval Festival guests are transported along various scenes that each represent a country around the world.
+The Netherlands, France, Germany, Italy, Japan, China, Africa and Mexico are some of the included locations.
+In each scene guests can spot the ride's mascot Jokie and his friend Jet.
+All figures in the ride are styled to resemble the local tradition of carnival floats.

-It became clear in 1983 that the development of Fata Morgana took longer than expected.
-Geesink pitched the idea for a dark ride, inspired on Disney’s it’s a small world.
+It became clear in 1983 that the development of what was supposed to be Efteling's first dark ride, Fata Morgana, took longer than expected.
+Geesink pitched the idea for Carnaval Festival, inspired by Disney’s it’s a small world.
 The park approved the plans.
-To this date, Carnaval Festival is still the only ride in the park that was built with a design that was not made by de Efteling themselves.
+To this date, Carnaval Festival is the only ride at Efteling for which the development and design was outsourced.
 Joop Geesink passed away a couple weeks before the opening of the ride.

-The melody of the theme music of Carnaval Festival was composed by Dutch comedian Toon Hermans.
-Efteling composer Ruud Bos took this melody and turned it into a complete soundtrack for the ride.
+The melody of for the catchy music was created by Dutch comedian Toon Hermans.
+Soon to become regular Efteling composer Ruud Bos took this melody and turned it into a complete soundtrack including variations for the different countries.

 Over the years, the ride was modified a couple times.
-Loekie de Leeuw (a puppet from stop-motion commercials, made by Geesink) was added to various scenes in 2005, to be removed in 2012.
-That year marked the re-entry of Jokie, a mascot from the ride.
-In 2019 the Asian and African scenes were altered after years of controversy over racism.
+Loekie de Leeuw (a puppet from stop-motion commercials, originally created by Geesink) was added to various scenes in 2005, to be removed in 2012.
+That year marked the re-introduction of Jokie, the mascot for the ride.
+In 2019 the Asian and African scenes were altered following controversy regarding supposed racist depictions.

 Carnaval Festivalplein, 5171 KW Kaatsheuvel, Netherlands